daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

 It is necessary to have completed the steps in the  [Beginner tutorial](http://docs.numbersbelieve.com/omnia3_beginnertutorial.html), as this tutorial builds upon it.

+A connector is also required to complete this tutorial.

-## 3. Create a new connector
+## 3. Application Behaviours

-1. Start by accessing the management area, by clicking the option "Go to Tenants management".

-2. Through the left side menu, create a new connector by accessing the option ***Connectors / Add new***.
-Set its Code and Name as "TutorialConnector"

-3. Select the connector, and a modal with connector data should be shown.

-4. Now we are going to grant the connector access privileges for the tenant.
-Access the option ***Security / Roles***, and select Administration role for the tenant (the tenant code with prefix "Administration")

-5. Click the button ***Add new*** to grant the connector user access to the tenant.
-The user can be retrieved on step 3, property "Client Username"

-6. Now use these configurations to configure a connector in the machine with the Primavera ERP, following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).

-7. Start the configured connector.

-## 4. Modeling an application

-1. Access Omnia homepage, select the tenant where you are going to model and go to modeling area.
+1. Access Omnia homepage, select the tenant where you have developed the beginner tutorial, and go to the modeling area.

 2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Add new*** on the top right side.
 Set its Name as "*Primavera*", Behaviour Runtime and Data Access Runtime as *"External"*.